oVirt/ovirt-vdsmfake/README.md

 ```

 #### Work with SSl (default installation)
-- In general the following action will generate certs to vdsmfake.
+- In general, the following action will generate certs to vdsmfake.
 - Make sure you do this in a protected directory, as the key should be in vdsm.

 On vdsmfake machine: